 How the tests will be delivered and what portions of the course are synchronous or asynchronous is up to the individual instructor, but please know that whatever venues the instructor chooses for tests and class time, they are obligated to ensure that students taking the class on campus, students taking the class remotely, and students mixing the two modes are all fully accommodated.

-Will there be any space/rooms available for students to study or group discuss in the department building?
+Are there any space/rooms available for students to study or for group discussion in SCI buildings or more generally on campus?
 Will Pitt Print stations open?

-At times when the University posture and individual building plans allow you enter a University building relevant to you, study and printing on campus should be possible.
+Available study spaces are indexed on the student living-learning page.
+Student computing lab options are listed on Pitt’s computing lab page, and print stations are listed on Pitt’s print stations page.
 Please be advised that there may be modifications and restrictions on movement and capacity that change over time throughout the course of the pandemic.

 Health and Wellness